England Ireland Find Havens

 Image: Michael Harpur

 The 'Browndown' starboard buoy leads onto the 'East Bramble' east cardinal, VQ(3)5s, marking the southern entrance to the 2½ mile-long North Channel.
+The North Channel is the quickest route to Southampton Waters from Spithead.
 The channel has the least depth of 4.0 metres CD and passes parallel to the shoreline more than a mile offshore of the resort towns of Lee-On-The-Solent, from which a shallow coastal bank extends out to flank the channel's northeastern side.
+On the opposite side, it passes to the northeast of the Bramble Bank, where it meets Thorn Channel and Calshot Reach opposite Calshot Spit.

 East Bramble cardinal mark leads the way into the North Channel